DaveInTucson/Solitaire/Readme.md

 ## What's missing/to do:

+* CardStackPanel height should be dynamic based on how many cards it contains
+* animate drag undo
 * Cheat functions could be better
-* animate drag undo
 * implement Windows-style card moves in Free Cell?
-* CardStackPanel height should be dynamic based on how many cards it contains
-* Dragging is kinda broken when you click down on an unddraggable spot and then drag over a draggable stack

 # Resources